Fiat 500 review

 - Very light steering

-The third-generation Fiat 500 city car has arrived, more than half a century and six million sales after Italy's favourite small car first launched.
+The third-generation Fiat 500 city car arrived over half a century and six million sales after Italy's favourite small car first launched.
 It marks a historic turning point, too – this 500 is all-electric, which should be no surprise given the Fiat's trendsetting past.
-It's importance for the brand's future can't be overstated.
+Its importance for the brand's future can't be overstated.

-For the time being, Fiat will also continue to sell the ‘old’ mild-hybrid petrol 500 for those who want a cheaper-to-buy small car, but the 'new' 500 will come with two zero-emissions powertrains.
+For the time being, Fiat is also selling the ‘old’ mild-hybrid petrol 500 for those who want a cheaper-to-buy small car, but the 'new' 500 comes with two zero-emissions powertrains.

 More reviews

 Like other electric cars, if you can stomach the relatively high price for a city car – or more likely find an affordable finance deal – the running costs start to pay dividends immediately.
-VED (road tax) is free, company car drivers will face small bills and recharging the battery at home costs less than £10 a pop.
-The range-topping 500's 42kWh battery also gives it an edge over the MINI and Honda, with a range of up to 199 miles – just over 50 more than those rivals.
-The Renault ZOE can go even farther, with a range of almost 250 miles, but most versions are also more expensive than the Fiat.
+VED (road tax) is free, company car drivers will face small bills and recharging the battery at home costs less than you’d pay for petrol.
+The range-topping 500's 42kWh battery also gives it a range of up to 199 miles – nine miles further than that of the entry-level MINI Cooper, but behind the Cooper SE’s 250-mile range.
 If you stick to urban journeys in the Fiat though, the brand claims it can manage a range of up to 285 miles on a charge.

-With 117bhp and instant pulling power, the 500 feels effortlessly quick around town, getting up to speed in next to no time.
+With 117bhp and instant pulling power, top versions of the 500 feel effortlessly quick around town, getting up to speed in next to no time.
 It also has a sharp turning circle and its suspension can cope with most potholes, making it an ideal urban runaround.
 Its range and up to 85kW fast charging should also make occasional longer trips relatively straightforward.

-The less expensive 500 Action gets a 23.9kWh battery and a 92bhp motor.
-Its official range is 118 miles, increasing to around 150 miles if you stay at city speeds.
+The less expensive 500 gets a 23.9kWh battery and its official range is 118 miles, increasing to around 150 miles if you stay at city speeds.
 Acceleration from 0-62mph takes 9.5 seconds – half-a-second slower than the more expensive version.

 Fiat has been careful to preserve the 500's unmistakable design, despite the car growing in every direction.
 Most impressively, the addition of a large battery pack hasn't made the cute Fiat look too tall – it's gained only 26mm in height.
 Meanwhile, features such as split LED headlights lend a modern look.
 The 500 no longer needs a front grille thanks to its electric powertrain, and this is also reminiscent of early 500s, which had the engine mounted in the rear.